yogiramchandani/EnvironmentVerification/README.md

 Most applications require a machine to be 'prepped' before installation.
 This tool reads in a file and verifies system resources.

 e.g:
-- A Windows service might be verifies against a Name (Dhcp) and a Status (Running)
+- A Windows service might be verified against a Name (Dhcp) and a Status (Running)
-- A File system can be verifies against a file name (C:\Windows\hh.exe)
+- A File system can be verified against a file name (C:\Windows\hh.exe)